BZoennchen/supercollider-book/intro.md

 In my doctoral thesis, I examined various microscopic simulation models for pedestrian streams and developed algorithms capable of simulating the movements of many pedestrians within a large area faster than real time.
 This venture sparked my interest in *complex systems*, a subject that continues to captivate me.

 During my Ph.D. candidacy, I discovered my love for teaching.
-Currently, I serve as a software developer for the university, where my primary role involves developing tools to support our educational efforts.
+Currently, I serve as a researcher for the university, where my primary role involves studying the impact of *machine learning* on our education system but I am also interested in looking into the caused disruption of the art world.
 I am also active in influencing both the content and structure of our lectures, aiming to bring about positive changes.
+I am critical of artificial intelligence and technology in general, thinking that our definition of progress lacks spiritual considerations but I also be believe that we cannot seperate ourselves from society, thus we have to try to actively shape it.
 As you may have inferred, philosophy is a significant interest of mine in my leisure time.

 As a computer scientist who delved into the topic of this book, my programming experience at the time of writing may be valuable for other readers.